jbetancur/react-data-table-component/README.md

 You can typically achieve this by moving props such as objects, arrays, functions or other React components that you pass to RDT outside of the `render` method.
 Additionally, RDT provides you with a `memoize` helper for cases where you are using a function to generate those values.

 ##### Examples of Optimizations
-The following component will cause RDT to fully re-render every time `onRowSelected` is triggered.
+The following component will cause RDT to fully re-render every time `onSelectedRowsChange` is triggered.
 Why?
 Because when `setState` is called it triggers `myComponent` to re-render which by design triggers a re-render on all child components i.e. `DataTable`.
 But luckily for you React optimally handles this decision on when and how to re-render `DataTable` and a full re-render should not occur **as long as `DataTable` props are the same**.

 However, in the example below `columns` changes on every re-render because it's being re-created.
 This is due to referential equality checking, simply: `columns[] !== columns[]`.
 In other words, while both instances of `columns` contain the same elements, they are "different" arrays.